Testing Imprecise Hypotheses: The Gaussian sequence model

 \subsubsection{Lower bound for the interpolation regime}

-The lower bounds in \zcref{sec:simple_null_lb} and \zcref{sec:functional_estimation_lb} are driven by moment-matching arguments.
+The lower bounds in Section \ref{sec:simple_null_lb} and Section \ref{sec:functional_estimation_lb} are driven by moment-matching arguments.
 It is therefore natural to expect these arguments to extend to the interpolation setting.
 Note that in \eqref{eq:Mp}, we do not control how large $E_{v\sim \pi_0}|v|$ can be.
 In order to study the interpolation regime, we must guarantee that it does not exceed $\epsilon_0/(\delta \cdot d)$, while making sure that $E_{v\sim \pi_1}|v|$ is above that threshold.
-Let $M_p(\epsilon,L)$ denote the constrained moment-matching problem where we maximize the functional distance among moment-matching distribution while constraining the mean of them where the supremum is taken over all probability measures supported on $[-1,1]$.
-Then, analogously to \zcref{thm:lower_bound_function_estimation_l1}, the constrained moment-matching problem can be used to lower bound the critical separation.
-The proof is deferred to \zcref{lemma:LB_via_opt} in \zcref{sec:moment_matching_lower_bounds}.
+Let $M_p(\epsilon,L)$ denote the constrained moment-matching problem where we maximize the functional distance among moment-matching distributions while constraining their mean where the supremum is taken over all probability measures supported on $[-1,1]$.
+Then, analogously to Theorem \ref{thm:lower_bound_function_estimation_l1}, the constrained moment-matching problem can be used to lower bound the critical separation.
+The proof is deferred to Appendix \ref{sec:moment_matching_lower_bounds} of the supplementary material.

 \begin{theorem} Choose $\delta\geq 0$ and $L\geq1$ satisfying \eqref{eq:chi2_condition}.
 The critical separation for hypotheses \eqref{eq:gaussian_testing_lp} with $p=1$ is lower bounded by for $ 0 < \epsilon_0 \lesssim b_1(\epsilon_0)$ and $d^{1/2} \gtrsim M^{-1}_1(\tilde{\epsilon}_0,L)$. \end{theorem}